blingusblongus/service-now-custom-component-setup/README.md

 At this point, you should be able to run `snc ui-component develop` and view the component in the browser, and, if you want to, deploy it with `snc ui-component deploy --force`.

 > *When overwriting a component that's been deployed to an instance, existing links to that component in UI builder seem to break and will bork your existing UI builder project.
 I didn't investigate enough to really figure out what was going on or how to prevent it, but just created a new page variant when deploying to quickly test new iterations.
 I'm sure there's a way to fix this...?*

+> *Update: This problem may actually have disappeared for me - not sure what changed.
+It might actually have more to do with the scope of the workspace you're deploying to.*

 I eventually refactored out my view and actions to better match the [Now Experience Component Examples](https://github.com/blingusblongus/now-experience-component-examples), but it was easier initially to keep the component and render function as they are, together in index.js.